Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/10 - MSI Circuits.md

 Before we start, if you don't remember the verilog syntax, here's a quick overview: [[Verilog]]

-Note that I won't explain in details since you should have a general idea of how they work, instead, I will give a short description, typescript code and verilog.
+Note that I won't explain all the details since you should have a general idea of how they work, instead, I will give a short description, and both typescript and verilog codes.

 ## MUX